 Here’s a list of some of the streaming sites you can unblock with Surfshark and ExpressVPN:

-As mentioned above, Surfshark has over 3200 servers in 100 countries while ExpressVPN has over 3000 in 94.
+Surfshark has 3,200+ servers in 100 countries while ExpressVPN has 3,000+ servers in 105 countries.
 Most of the servers are based in the US and Europe, so you can gain access to geo-restricted content from many different regions.

-Some of us here at Tech Lapse are fans of anime so naturally, we connected to servers in Japan and we were able to unblock Japanese content on Netflix with both VPNs, though it took a few tries on Surfshark.
-ExpressVPN was more consistent in unblocking Netflix and Amazon Prime.
+We tried connecting to servers in Japan and we were able to unblock Japanese content on Netflix with both VPNs, though it took a few tries on ExpressVPN.
+Surfshark was also more consistent in unblocking Netflix and Amazon Prime.

 Both VPNs have a native app on Fire TV Stick and Android TV, but if you want to use them on an incompatible streaming device like Apple TV or Google Chromecast, you can either install them on your router or use Smart DNS to configure your device’s DNS settings.